PhD Student in Organizational Behavior/Human Resource Management

 B.A., University of Washington, Seattle, Washington

-Bradford began the program in Fall 2012.
-Bradford's primary research interests are in behavioral ethics and “dark side” studies.
-Specifically, he explores the unintentional negative consequences of pro-social behaviors and well-intentioned initiatives on both individuals and organizations.
-Additionally, he is interested in leadership, virtual teams, and gamification.
-Prior to pursuing his Ph.D., he worked in international development (primarily in sub-Saharan Africa) as a grant writer and managed the application process for over $100 million dollars in grants.
+Bradford began the program in Fall 2013.
+His primary research interests are in proactive work behaviors and team functioning.
+Specifically, he studies the impact of individual behaviors like speaking up and taking charge within a team setting – and when these actions both help, but also potentially hinder, team performance.
+Additionally, he is interested in behavioral ethics and when unethical behaviors occur within highly ethical contexts – such as theft or embezzling within non-profits and charities.
+Prior to pursuing his Ph.D., he worked in international development, primarily in sub-Saharan Africa; as a grant writer, he managed the application process for over $100 million dollars in grants and has traveled to over 50 countries.
 He is personally motivated by the idea that business is a powerful tool for addressing inequality and promoting social justice.